The American Democrat: Duty of the American Democrat

 It is the role of the citizen to responsibly exercise his God-given right to self-government.
 Every citizen must also obey the laws and guard the rights of his fellow man.
 To Cooper, such a human contract and moral obligation is a Divine Truth.
 Also, the American democrat must keep his representatives in check, constantly questioning their motives and objectively judging policy initiatives in comparison with the constitution, not their own values, prejudices, or opinions.
 In fact, "the elector who gives his vote, on any grounds, party or personal, to an unworthy candidate, violates a sacred publick duty, and is unfit to be a freeman."

 Additionally, the democrat is "one who is willing to admit of a free competition, in all things ... he is the purest democrat who best maintains his right, and no rights can be dearer to a man of cultivation, than exemptions from unseasonable invasions on his time, by the coarse-minded and ignorant."

+He was concerned when it came to democracy.
+He valued personal liberty.